azurerm_network_security_rule.security_rule[2] will be created

 Side-by-side "Before" and "After" values with inline highlighting show exactly what changed.

-Learn more →Azure Firewall rule collections rendered as readable tables with protocols, ports, and actions.
+Azure Firewall network and application rule collections rendered as readable tables with protocols, ports, FQDNs, and actions.

-Learn more →Resolves cryptic Principal IDs, role names, and scopes to human-readable names.
+Resolves cryptic Principal IDs, role names, scopes, and Azure AD Groups, Service Principals, and App Roles to human-readable names.

 View Integration Guides- name: Generate markdown report